Thomas Gray: Forms

 "Gray, who was at the head of those who, by their reasonings, have attempted to widen the space of separation betwixt prose and metrical composition, and was more than any other man curiously elaborate in the structure of his own poetic diction."
 Gray wrote in a letter to West, that "the language of the age is never the language of poetry."

 Death

 Gray died on 30 July 1771 in Cambridge, and was buried beside his mother in the churchyard of the Church of St Giles, Stoke Poges, the reputed (though disputed) setting for his famous Elegy.
 His grave can still be seen there.
+A monument sculpted by John Bacon was also erected in Westminster Abbey soon after his death.

 Scholarly Reception

 Today, Gray remains a topic of academic discussion.
 Some scholars analyze his work for his use of language and inspiration from Greek classics and Norse poetry.
 Other scholars, such as George E. Haggerty, focus on Gray's various relationships with other men, examining his letters and poetry for instances of "male-male love" and "same-sex desire."